Last Revised: 2011-09-01

 SECTION 5.
 Excess Meeting Funds

 Any excess funds generated as a result of the annual meetings shall be used within WSHEMA and banked if not used in any given fiscal year.
-These funds may be applied toward future meetings and may be used for such things as training or other purposes deemed appropriate and approved by the WSHEMA Steering Committee.
+These funds may be applied toward the following:

 ARTICLE VIII: Fiscal Matters